 Dealing with the mental decline of someone close to you is difficult.
 Whether it’s due to illness or disability, the worry that they might make monetary decisions that would be detrimental to their financial well-being can be especially troublesome.
 At Flatiron Legal Advisors, LLC, we can provide you with an experienced estate planning attorney in Boulder County who can assist you in your petition for conservatorship of a family member or loved one.

 A conservator is an individual, appointed by the courts, who is responsible for all financial affairs of another, usually an incapacitated adult.
 An incapacitated adult is understood to be someone who is unable to make basic decisions regarding their health, safety or care.
-It is the conservator's job to protect and manage the estate of person they are overseeing.
+It is the conservator’s job to protect and manage the estate of the person they are overseeing.

 Conservatorships can be granted over the estates of someone who is detained or cannot return to the United States.
 A missing person may also have a conservator appointed.
 Anyone who is twenty-one or older may petition for conservatorship of an individual under Colorado law.
 However, if the petitioner is also providing long-term care for the protected individual, they must be a family member.